 Marketing Automation has been on everyone’s lips for a few years now, yet many surrounding legends hinder its use.
 Let’s clarify once and for all what it is and what it is not.

 Marketing Automation is still scary for marketers.
-Its rate of adoption, which was measured last year by the Statistical Observatory, demonstrates this: only 9% of companies have at least an automatic flow of emails or SMS.
+Its rate of adoption was measured last year by the MailUp Statistical Observatory, which collected and analyzed the data from over 12 billion email messages sent with the platform.
+The data—related to the year 2016 and aggregated by target (B2C, B2B or cross), type of message (newsletters, DEM or transactional) and business sector—demonstrates this: only 9% of companies have at least an automatic flow of emails or SMS.

 Talking with customers, we understand that the motivation for such a low usage threshold is diversified and often not entirely reasonable.
 In this post we try to break it down so that any final decision can be based not on preconceptions but on real data.